Abdominal Aortic Aneurysm (AAA)Symptoms, Doctors, Treatments, Advances & More

 - Endovascular stent grafting - This procedure can be done without making a large cut in your abdomen, so you may recover more quickly.
 This may be a safer approach if you have certain other medical problems or are an older adult.
 Endovascular repair can sometimes be done for a leaking or bleeding aneurysm.

-Richard Cambria is a Vascular Surgeon in Boston, Massachusetts.
-Dr. Cambria and is rated as an Elite provider by MediFind in the treatment of Abdominal Aortic Aneurysm (AAA).
-His top areas of expertise are Thoracic Aortic Aneurysm, Carotid Artery Disease, Abdominal Aortic Aneurysm (AAA), Carotid Artery Surgery, and Aneurysm Repair.
+Marc Schermerhorn is a Vascular Surgeon practicing medicine in Boston, Massachusetts.
+Dr. Schermerhorn is rated as an Elite provider by MediFind in the treatment of Abdominal Aortic Aneurysm (AAA).
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Thoracic Aortic Aneurysm, Abdominal Aortic Aneurysm (AAA), Carotid Artery Disease, Aneurysm Repair, and Carotid Artery Surgery.
+Dr. Schermerhorn is board certified in American Board Of Surgery.

 The outcome is often good if you have surgery to repair the aneurysm before it ruptures.